henspace/ClickAndCrawl/readme.md

 # ClickAndCrawl

-A simple dungeon crawler designed for simple casual dungeon crawling.
+A simple dungeon crawler designed for casual dungeon crawling.